A Luos bootloader guide

 - Microchip ATSAMD21J18

-Projects for each of these targets can be found in this repo: https://github.com/ncros3/Luos_bootloader.git.
+Projects for each of these targets can be found in the Luos engine's example folder.
 You can clone this repo and use projects for your application, or use them as examples to build your own bootloader for your specific target.

-Note: Examples are available for several IDEs: L4 / F4 / F0 uses platformIO, G4 uses SW4STM32 (an Eclipse-based IDE) and SAMD21 uses MPLAB.
+Examples are available for several IDEs: L4 / F4 / G4 / F0 uses platformIO, and SAMD21 uses MPLAB.

-Warning: Luos will now run the bootloader application.
-Be careful not to initialize any package with the ADD_PACKAGE() macro.
-Luos can only run the bootloader app in bootloader mode, and your package will not be executed.
+Luos engine will now run the bootloader application.
+Be careful not to initialize any package or service.
+Luos engine can only run the bootloader app in bootloader mode, and your package will not be executed.

-Now you have to adjust your linker settings: your bootloader has to reserve a portion of the flash, and the remaining memory will be dedicated to the Luos application.
+Now you have to adjust your linker settings: the bootloader has to reserve a portion of the flash, and the remaining memory will be dedicated to the Luos engine's applications.
 You can find the memory layout of the flash resumed in the following picture:

 This figure shows a third section called shared_flash, which exchanges information between the bootloader and the application.
 When you want to port the bootloader on a specific target, you have to specify this layout (e.g. the amount of flash you reserve for the bootloader, the shared section, and the application).
 Here is an example for the STM32L432: We choose to dedicate 48 kB for the bootloader, 2 kB (one flash page) for the shared section, and all remaining memory for the application.
 The translation in the linker file can be seen here: